V1ct0r2002/Sudoko-Solver/README.md

 # Sudoko-Solver
-Python Algorithm that solves Sudoko
+Python Algorithm that solves Sudoku using recursive backtracking